influxdata/docs-v2/content/flux/v0/spec/statements.md

 A _testcase_ statement defines a test case.

 {{% note %}}
-Testcase statements only work within the context of a Flux developement environment.
+Testcase statements only work within the context of a Flux development environment.
 {{% /note %}}

 ```js